roshin-India/Node-With-Microservices-Docker-Kubernetes-Loadbalancer-Skafold/README.md

 //Create container image build docker build .

-//Any time a request comming from port http://localhost:8080 need to
+//Any time a request coming from port http://localhost:8080 need to
 //redirect to 8080 on docker container docker run -p 8080:8080 <container-id>